 Prior to starting the course Sophie went on a trip to Winter Park, Colorado with the charity Back Up, who support people with spinal cord injuries, and found herself transformed with a new found confidence and zest for, both life, and skiing.
 Sophie continued to be supported by Back Up through their number of services, whilst raising money for them through a variety of ways, including completing a tandem skydive from 10,000 feet and scaling Mount Snowdon with a team in The Back Up Push.

-Sophie is an athlete with the British Parasnowsport Development Team, alongside working at Back Up and slalom waterskiing whenever she can.
-She is currently ranked at 26th and 28th in the world in alpine skiing giant slalom and slalom respectively and is aiming to qualify for the Paralympic Games in Pyeongchang in 2018.
+Sophie is an athlete on the British Parasnowsport Development Team, alongside working at Back Up and slalom waterskiing whenever she can.
+She is currently ranked at 26th and 28th in the world in alpine skiing giant slalom and slalom respectively and is aiming to qualify for the Paralympic Games in Bejing in 2022.

 Sophie is an Ambassador for Phoenix Instinct, Sto Snow, Alibi Drinks and The Moving Body and a Motivational Speaker.